Nicaragua–Spain relations: Post-Independence

 On 20 March 1851, Nicaragua and Spain officially established diplomatic relations and signed a Treaty of Peace and Friendship.
 During the Spanish Civil War, Nicaragua officially recognized the government of Francisco Franco.

 During the Nicaraguan Revolution (1961-1990), Spain maintained diplomatic relations with the Junta of National Reconstruction which was led by Daniel Ortega.
 As a condition of relations, Nicaragua promised that the Basque separatist group, ETA, would not be allowed to operate on Nicaraguan soil even though they openly supported the Sandinistas.

 In April 1991, King Juan Carlos I of Spain paid his first and only visit to Nicaragua to celebrate the end of the Nicaraguan Revolution.
 During his visit, he met with Nicaraguan President Violeta Chamorro.

 In February 2023, the Spanish government extended an offer to grant Spanish citizenship to any Nicaraguan citizen that may be declared stateless by the Ortega government, building upon an initial proposal extended to 222 specific Nicaraguan individuals expelled to the United States earlier in the month.

+Relations were later reset with new ambassadorial appointments in 2023.
+In 2026, Nicaragua and Spain again ordered the expulsion of each others' ambassadors.